mtconnect/cppagent/README.md

 will go over some configurations from a minimal configuration to more complex multi-adapter configurations.

+###Serving Static Content###

+Using a Files Configuration section, indvidual files or directories can be into the request file space from the agent.
+To do this, we use the Files top level configuration declaration as follows:

+    Files {
+        schemas {
+            Path = ../schemas
+            Location = /schemas/
+        }
+        styles {
+            Path = ../styles
+            Location = /styles/
+        }
+    }

+Each set of files must be declared using a named file description, like schema or styles and the local @Path@ and the @Location@ the files will be mapped to in the HTTP server namespace.
+For example:

+    http://example.com:5000/schemas/MTConnectStreams_1.3.xsd will map to ../schemas/MTConnectStreams_1.3.xsd

+All files will be mapped and the directory names do not need to be the same.
+These files can be either served directly or can be used to extend the schema or add XSLT stylesheets for formatting the XML in browsers.

+###Specifying the Extended Schemas###

+To specify the new schema for the documents, use the following declaration:

+    StreamsNamespaces {
+      e {
+        Urn = urn:example.com:ExampleStreams:1.3
+        Location = /schemas/ExampleStreams_1.3.xsd
+      }
+    }

+This will use the ExampleStreams_1.3.xsd schema in the document.
+The @e@ is the alias that will be used the reference the extended schema.
+The @Location@ is the location of the xsd file relative in the agent namespace.
+The @Location@ must be mapped in the @Files@ section.

+You can do this for any one of the other documents:

+    StreamsNamespaces
+    DevicesNamespaces
+    AssetsNamespaces
+    ErrorNamespaces

+###Specifying the XML Document Style###

+The same can be done with style sheets, but only the Location is required.

+    StreamsStyle {
+      Location = /styles/Streams.xsl
+    }

+The following can also be declared:

+    DevicesStyle
+    StreamsStyle
+    AssetsStyle
+    ErrorStyle

 ###Example 1:###

 Here’s an example configuration file.
 The `#` character can be used to